anthcourtney/docker-sensu-over-http/README.md

 ## Notes

-CentOS was used because alpine linux doesn't include ntpq in any packages.
+* CentOS was used because alpine linux doesn't include ntpq in any packages.
 It's kind of essential to the sensu plugin.
+* We could add more checks, but again, it's a PoC.
+* Similarly, supported HTTP methods/schemes could be tightened up.
+* Stuff is hardcoded.
+* This is all a little contrived.